kvalle/blog/posts/gists-with-jekyll.md

----
-title: Embedding GitHub gists with Jekyll
-date: 2012-01-03
-description: "When writing blog posts with Jekyll, Firefox would choke on the HTML.
-This is how you fix it."
----

 # Embedding GitHub gists with Jekyll

 > Update: Since writing this post, I've started using the [Gist Tag for Jekyll](http://brandontilley.com/2011/01/30/gist-tag-for-jekyll.html) by Brandon Tilley.